jcabot01/jcabot01/README.md

 ![Jon Cabot Banner](https://github.com/jcabot01/jcabot01/blob/main/jon%20cover%20(1).png)
 ### Software Engineer / Full Stack Developer
-Full stack developer known for creativity and unwavering determination.
-Transitioned from a 12-year career in education, where I led teams, specialized in training, and utilized technology to enhance learning, to a career in technology building large-scale applications with a talented team.
+Full stack developer exercising creativity and unwavering determination.
+Transitioned from a 12-year career in education, where I led teams, specialized in training, to a career in technology building large-scale applications collaboratively with a talented team.
 Holding degrees in music education (Bachelor's and Master's) alongside a Software Engineering certificate from the Flatiron School, I offer a diverse skill set to support any organization.
 Some of my personal interests include golf, finance, and traveling with my family.

 - 🌱 I’m currently learning Data Structures and Algorithms in w3schools DSA course and studying Harvard's CS50 course.
 <br>